tempertemper/www.tempertemper.net/src/site/posts/2020-04-06--html-is-more-complicated-than-you-think.md

 ---
 title: HTML is more complicated than you think
 intro: |
     HTML, like CSS, is easy to learn.
-Trouble is, if you want to write it well, it gets complicated very quickly.
+Trouble is, if you want to write it well, it gets difficult very quickly.
 date: 2020-04-06
 categories:
     - Design